buildbuddy-io/buildbuddy/README.md

 build --bes_backend=grpcs://cloud.buildbuddy.io
 ```

-This will print a **BuildBuddy url** containing your build results at the beginning and end of every Bazel invocation.
+This will print a **BuildBuddy URL** containing your build results at the beginning and end of every Bazel invocation.
 You can command click / double click on these to open the results in a browser.

-**Want more control?** Want to get your whole team set up?
-Get up and running fast with the cloud hosted [BuildBuddy.io](https://buildbuddy.io) service.
+**Want more?** Get up and running quickly with our fully managed [BuildBuddy Cloud](https://buildbuddy.io) service.

 If you'd like to host your own instance **on-prem** or in the cloud, check out our [documentation](https://github.com/buildbuddy-io/buildbuddy/blob/master/docs/introduction.md).